seadowg/deckard-kotlin/README.md

 # Deckard
 [![Build Status](https://travis-ci.org/seadowg/deckard-kotlin.svg?branch=master)](https://travis-ci.org/seadowg/deckard-kotlin)

-Deckard is the simplest possible Android application project that uses Robolectric for testing and Gradle to build.
+Deckard is the simplest possible Kotlin Android application project that uses Robolectric for testing and Gradle to build.
 It has one Activity and a single Robolectric test of that Activity.

 Deckard imports easily into the latest editions of Android Studio with minimal setup.